-Ally Brooke Performs New Single 'Vámonos' at ALMAS 2018
+Ally Brooke Performs New Single 'Vámonos' at ALMAs 2018

-Ally Brooke Gives Dynamic Performance of New Single 'Vámonos' at ALMAS 2018
+Ally Brooke Gives Dynamic Performance of New Song 'Vámonos' at ALMAs 2018

 Ally Brooke is on top of the world!

-The 25-year-old singer entertained the crowd at the ALMAs 2018 event at LA Live's event deck in Los Angeles, on Sunday, where she performed her new Spanish single, "Vámonos," featuring DJ trio, Kris Kross Amsterdam and Messiah.
+The 25-year-old singer entertained the crowd at this year's ALMA awards at LA Live's event deck in Los Angeles, on Sunday, where she performed her new Spanish collaboration with DJ trio Kris Kross Amsterdam and Messiah, "Vámonos."

 Ahead of the ceremony -- which celebrated the contributions of Latino artists and influencers and the significant role they play in America today -- the pop star posed for pics on the black carpet in a sexy red pantsuit and matching red heels.
 Her honey locks were curled and she rocked a bold red lip.

-Brooke, who, since Fifth Harmony's hiatus, has been working on her solo career, kicked off the ceremony with her infectious new single, wearing a white frilly lace top with matching hot pants and ankle boots, with her hair swept up in a fun ponytail.
+Brooke, who, since Fifth Harmony's hiatus, has been working on her solo career, kicked off the ceremony with the infectious new collaboration, wearing a white frilly lace top with matching hot pants and ankle boots, with her hair swept up in a fun ponytail.

 As Brooke got the crowd on their feet, she and a group of six guys in black-and-white checkered sweatsuits busted their best dance moves.